thddaniel/COMP61232/README.md

 - Add little-endian & big-endian support in print functions, write a E command to switch on the basis of ENDIAN.

 <img src="https://raw.githubusercontent.com/thddaniel/COMP61232/master/images/3.png" width="200" height="" />

+- Add software interrupt (SWI), modify vectors.s and monitor.s.
+In order to debug the interrupted application, It will enter to Command interface when it extracted the same swi number.